dongliang3571/Scheme-Notes/README.md

   (define (try a b)
     (if (= a 0) 1 b))

   ;Evaluating (try 0 (/ 1 0)) generates an error in Scheme.
 With lazy evaluation, there would be no error.
 Evaluating the  expression would return 1, because the argument (/ 1 0) would never be evaluated.

+  ; Another example
+  ; consider
+  (define (p) (p))
+  (define (test x y)
+    (if (= x 0)
+      0
+      y))

+  > (test 0 (p))
+  ; give infinite loop, () will call p

+  > (test 0 p)
+  0
+  ;give 0

+  ; remark
+  > (if #t 0 (p))
+  0
+  ; returns 0 -- because if is a special form, the infinite loop (p) is never evaluated
   ```

+## Newton's method for getting square root
+1. want to compute square root of 2
+2. guess a number, eg. 1
+3. get Quotient of 2/1, which equals to 2
+4. take the average of Quotient and the number guessed, (2 + 1)/2, which equals to 1.5
+5. now repeat from step 2, results from step 4 will be the next number to be guessed
+6. get Quotient of 2/1.5, which equals to 1.3333
+7. take the average of Quotient and the number guessed, (1.3333 + 1.5)/2, which equals to 1.4167
+8. now repeat from step 2..................

 ## 1.1.1 Expressions
 - expressions are evaluated